Lenton Times

 We also attended Youth Club at Derby Rd Methodist where we were enrolled after Abbey St sadly closed down.
 Mr and Mrs Pratt used to take the teenagers to parks etc in the summer for an outing.
 Think we might have even gone on the motorboat at Highfields one week.

-The mums were members of Young Wives (not bad for my mum who was in her 50s then) and they got together at each other's houses for Tupperware type parties.
+The mums were members of Young Wives (not bad for my mum who was in her 50s then) and they got together at each others houses for Tupperware type parties.
 We had a Sara Coventry jewellery party at our place in Beeston Rd - I've still got the blue pendant!
 The other women loved coming as mum was a good cook and made great nibblies.
 Once Abbey St closed Derby Rd Church just wasn't the same and I've seldom attended church since.
 A small community ruined really.

-There was the recreation ground where the QE Medical is now.
+There was the recreation ground where the Queens Medical is now.
 There was a wood yard behind and a small dyke nearby.
 That waterway must have been so polluted because it absolutely STANK if the wind was in the wrong direction.
 We lived in Warwick St and weren't allowed to cross 'the main road' without an adult so didn't get to the rec very often, but I can smell that dyke as I write!

 The caretaker from Dunkirk Primary School used to live in Bridge House during the 1960s.
 Can't remember his name, but he retired from the school about 1964.
 Miss Stonehouse, headmistress of the school at the time, gave him an official send off one assembly and a couple of the juniors had to learn the words of gratitude.
 It was so well-rehearsed I reckon most of us knew the speech word for word.